 The goal of this meal plan is to save you time and money.
 You won’t use all the plans given in a month, but that’s not the goal.
 Choose a plan to work from during the week (or mix it up according to what your family likes) and don’t worry about trying to use everything.

 Step 2 – Make that night’s recipe (choices include make-ahead, freezer meals, slow-cooker recipes, and other time-saving strategies).

 Step 3 – Enjoy dinner time with family – without the stress!

 Here are some of the dinner ideas that I’ll be making for my family

 I’m always skeptical before purchasing something, especially something I’ve never heard of before, but after looking at their highly engaged Facebook page with over 885,000 followers and reading the comments from others, it definitely gave me a sense of confidence to try it myself.

-Here are the current payment plan options (NOT including the 30% discount):
+Here are the current payment plan options:

 Not too bad even without the discount.
 The annual plan is so inexpensive if it saves your family from eating out just once or twice, you’ll have paid for the plan.
 Anything on top of that is money in your pocket.
 Typically with most payment option plans the more you pay upfront the more you’ll save.

 Tiffany designed this plan specifically with busy families in mind and the menu plans offer: